Doctor of Philosophy (DPhil/PhD)

 Social Research and Constructive Social Change

-- Dissertation research is focused in an area of professional interest.
+• Dissertation research is focused on an area of professional interest.

 Earn a Doctor of Philosophy and Change the World

 The doctoral program is designed with the goal of constructive social change.
-The program consists of courses in five structured, short-term residency-based cores and a dissertation phase.
+The program consists of courses in five structured, virtual residency-based cores and a dissertation phase.

-Our Doctor of Philosophy is Not Just a Degree Program,
+Our Doctor of Philosophy is Not Just a degree program; it’s a Life-Changing Experience.

 As a result of academic study, students develop and exhibit the following skills and outcomes:

-- Mastery of literature related to dissertation area
+4. Mastery of literature related to the dissertation area

-- Five core sessions including multiple interfaces with professors
+2. Five core sessions, including multiple interfaces with professors

 The PhD/DPhil degree program is designed to be productive, rewarding, and fit working adults’ unique needs.
 The faculty and staff are dedicated to supporting students in balancing their work, family, and academic commitments.
 The Doctor of Philosophy in Social Research is designed to advance constructive social change through research.